Overview

 Synopsis

 Oh!
-What a Lovely War was first performed at the Theatre Royal, Stratford East, London on March 19, 1963.
-The idea for a satirical critique of the First World War emerged out of Joan Littlewood’s Theatre Workshop and it was developed by Littlewood, her partner Greg Raffles, Charles Chilton, and the cast.
+What a Lovely War is a biting, kaleidoscopic satire of the First World War created by Joan Littlewood and her Theatre Workshop in 1963.
 The title of the musical was inspired by the old music hall song, “Oh It’s a Lovely War”, which features as one of the main songs in the show.
 It was, and is, therefore a truly collaborative, ensemble production.

 Show Information